shakfu/py-js/README.md

 interobj | send     | name, msg, .. | n/a    | no
 meta     | count    |               | n/a    | no

-The more recently developed `pyjs` external implements the following c-level methods:
+The `pyjs` external implements the following c-level methods:

 category | method       | param(s)      | in/out | can change ns
 :------- | :----------- | :------------ | :----: | :------------: